 That's why landholders are leading the way in trialing new, and retrofitted treatment technologies on their farms, to reduce nutrients, sediments and pesticides flowing to the Great Barrier Reef.

-The MIP will invest up to $4.6m to install 20 different treatments including bioreactors, wetlands, high efficiency sediment basins and riparian buffer zones.
+The project is working with landholders to install and monitor the effectiveness of different treatment systems.
+These include denitrification bioreactors, wetlands, high efficiency sediment basins and riparian buffer zones.

 Up until now, most water monitoring results have been aggregated from a large area with lots of different users and uses.
 This makes it hard for farmers to know what their relative contribution is.

 Extra water monitoring efforts are now adding to a bank of information about how, when and where nutrients, sediments and pesticides are moving.